-Written by: Yanice, Biological Parent
+Written by: Yanice, Biological Mother

 To all those who have made The Choice,

 My name is Yanice.
 I am a single mother.
 I have a wonderful little girl who has blessed my life in so many ways.
-After foolish actions on my behalf, I found out I was with child again.
+After foolish actions on my behalf, I found out I pregnant again.
 I was sick and had so much on my plate as it was.
 I didn’t know what to do, I couldn’t care for both.
-I told myself that i wasn’t going to go through with it.
+I told myself that I wasn’t going to go through with it.
 I couldn’t!
 Why bring a child into this world to have to deal with needing and the creator (myself) not being able to provide??
 I could never live with myself if I put my child in this situation.

 I thought I could go through with it, but I was wrong.
 I started thinking about everything.
 Would I be saving my child?
 The little thing growing and holding on inside me?
-Abortions are something that stay with you until the day you die.
+Abortions are something that stays with you until the day you die.
 It is something that eats at you with every passing day.
 It’s like killing off a piece of your soul.
 I know the fear of having a child grow up and ask “why” and it is that fear that at times keeps me up at night.
 But it’s a bigger fear to know that by my own hands I would have taken a life.
 A life I created.
 I felt lost and scared.

 I was online and saw a phone number.
 I called and was too scared to complete the call so I hung up.
 I got a call right back from a lovely woman who I will call “Mrs M”.
-There was no judgement in her voice.
+There was no judgment in her voice.
 Only understanding and the need to help.
 I was still so unsure as the fear grew inside me and she gave me time and called just to check on me.
 She asked if I would meet someone from her office and I agreed.
 I met with two women that were just as sweet and understanding as the voice on the phone.
 They were so nice to my daughter and me.
 I didn’t feel the uneasy knots inside anymore.
 I didn’t want to feel for the child growing bigger and stronger inside of me.
 I feared the connection between us.
-I told them to choose the best family for my unborn, I didn’t want part in it.
+I told them to choose the best family for my unborn, I didn’t want a part in it.

 As I spoke with them I started to understand why it would be wise to maybe just take a look.
 I did.
 The feeling of uncertainty washed over me.
 Like a wave of disappointment.
 Not from them but from myself.
 I opened the books that these couples had made.
 I looked through them as my daughter watched.
 I started feeling a little overwhelmed.
 When I felt the tears starting up my little girl helped me make a choice.
 I picked two couples.
 Miss K and Miss M gave me the opportunity to speak with them.
 Nothing big – just 15 minutes with each couple.
 I made it home knowing that the time to speak with the couples was getting closer.
 They assured me that I always had the choice to back out.
 I sat back and let my thoughts take over.
 I thought of those who so badly wanted a child to love and care for.
-How some are not able to create life beyond their own.
+How some are not able to create a life beyond their own.

 The first call came in.
 The couple was nice and we spoke for 15 minutes.
 I liked them.
 It was time for the next call.
 I was feeling overwhelmed again something that happened a lot around this time.
 And it is normal.
 They made sure to remind me.
 I was ready.
-In my mind it was like it was now or never.
+In my mind, it was like it was now or never.
 I had the courage to do it only then.
 The next couple came through the receiver and something in me changed.
-I don’t know what it was but it felt almost like I was speaking to an old life long friend or a family member.
+I don’t know what it was but it felt almost like I was speaking to an old lifelong friend or a family member.
 I felt bad for the first couple because my heart and unborn child had made their choice.
 As soon as I heard “A and S’s” voices I felt the baby move.
 And I felt at peace with the choice I was about to make.
 We stayed on the phone for 33 minutes.
 Before I got off the phone “A and S” said that if they weren’t what I was looking for it was ok.
 As long as the baby would be in a good home.
 When I got off the phone with them I told Miss M that they were my choice.
 Our choice.

 A couple of days later I was given the choice to meet with them.
 As scary it seemed, I went.
 They assured me I wouldn’t be alone and I could always say “no”.
 My daughter and I got there first.
 We waited and I sat there and thought.
 It felt like meeting someone’s parents for the 1st time.
 The irony of the situation.
 When I first saw “A,” she was perfect.
 I could see that she was just as scared and nervous to meet me as I was to meet her.
 We talked for hours.
 The next few days were hard.
 As they worked to get closer to me I pushed away.
 My choice was clear.
 I was never going to go back on my word but I started to have really mixed feelings.